Why is that when things get hard the first question we ask is, “Did I miss it? Did I not hear God correctly?”

 And I’ll be honest: I also ask him to make the hard go away.

-Join us on Sunday's at 9:15am or 10:45am!
+Join us for service this Sunday at either 9:15 or 10:45am!

 Ooltewah Elementary School